tusharbudhe0302/okta-ng2-mean-stack/README.md

 This package makes it easy to get your users logged in with Okta using OpenId Connect (OIDC).
 It enables your Express application to participate in the [authorization code flow][auth-code-docs] flow by redirecting the user to Okta for authentication and handling the callback from Okta.
 Once this flow is complete, a local session is created and the user context is saved for the duration of the session.

-You will need an Okta Developer Org, you can sign up for an account at Markup :  [Named Link](https://developer.okta.com/signup/..)
+You will need an Okta Developer Org, you can sign up for an account at Markup :  [Developer Link](https://developer.okta.com/signup/..)

 ### new ExpressOIDC(config)

-Go to server.js in root directory and chnge with your app configurations.
+Go to server.js in root directory and change with your app configurations.
 To configure your OIDC integration, create an instance of `ExpressOIDC` and pass options.
 Most apps will need this basic configuration:

 ```javascript